nelgrim123-cmyk/techforgood.world/_posts/2026-07-26-ai-drug-discovery-timelines.md

 cover: /assets/images/covers/ai-drug-discovery.png
 ---

 The statistic that gets repeated in every R&D conference talk is some version of this: it takes on average over a decade and billions of dollars to bring a new medicine to market, and most candidates fail along the way.
 AI is regularly framed as the thing that finally breaks that equation.
-The more accurate framing is narrower, and more useful: AI is not compressing the whole pipeline, it is compressing specific, well-defined pieces of it.
+The more accurate framing is narrower and more useful: AI is not compressing the whole pipeline, it is compressing specific, well-defined pieces of it.

 ## Where the compression is real